 Resistance to this concept has largely been about bandwidth concerns.
 In early interviews, a leading Boston healthcare conglomerate (in a floodplain) expressed that they looked at wireless before, but decided against it because it could only handle a fraction of their 100 gigabit backbone.
 My response was that lifeboats on the Titanic couldn’t take the napkins and silverware, but they saved 700 people.

 Internet resilience isn’t about saving everything.
 It’s about sustaining mission critical operations in the days and weeks where fiber may be compromised.
 Wireless bandwidth may never compare to fiber, but at 30–40 gigabits, it can bridge the gap like nothing else.

 What’s the cost and how is it paid?

-If you’re responsible for public safety, healthcare, corporate fortunes or national security, don’t let the internet go down on your watch.
-Learn more about new, industry Certified, Climate Resilient Internet, read my white paper, and let me know what you think.
+If you’re responsible for public safety, healthcare, corporate fortunes or national security, learn more about *Certified CRi* and don’t let the internet go down on your watch.

 About the Author

 David Theodore is a Boston-based climate activist, co-founder of Climate Resilient Internet (CRi) and chair of WISPA’s Climate Action Working Group.
 In 1988, he developed the world’s first wireless internet solution, extending access to millions of users at elite institutions, capturing a 75% market share in the years before Wi-Fi.

 We’re climate activists and wireless leaders advancing an industry-wide certification for internet resilience to climate change.

 We support sustainable, green energy and incentivize its deployment in Certified CRi installations.
 If you’re a microgrid provider or planning a microgrid, talk to us!